ConYel/my_site_two/README.md

 Some humans would do anything to see if it was possible to do it.
 If you put a large switch in some cave somewhere, with a sign on it saying 'End-of-the-World Switch.
 PLEASE DO NOT TOUCH', the paint wouldn't even have time to dry.
 ― Terry Pratchett, Thief of Time

+The energy of the mind is the essence of life.
+― Aristotle